GERD Diet Demystified: Low-fat alternatives for symptom reliefPublished on Tuesday, November 16, 2021 by

 - Vegetables- Fresh is best, followed by frozen, then canned without fat.
 Use caution with tomatoes if they are a trigger or any vegetable that comes in a cream sauce (added fat).

 - Fruits- Fresh is best, followed by frozen, then canned fruits for use.
 Use caution with orange, lemon, grapefruit, and additional citrus fruits that are known GERD irritants.

-- Sweets- choose reduced fat ice cream, low-fat pudding or custard, sherbet, angel food cake, low-fat cookies, gelatin, jam preserves.
-Use caution with cakes, pies, ice cream made with whole milk and desserts containing cream (added fat) or chocolate, which may be a trigger to some GERD sufferers.
+- Sweets- choose reduced-fat ice cream, low-fat pudding or custard, sherbet, angel food cake, low-fat cookies, gelatin, or jam preserves.
+Use caution with cakes, pies, ice cream made with whole milk, and desserts containing cream (added fat) or chocolate, which may be a trigger to some GERD sufferers.

 - Fats- choose nonfat or low-fat dressings, mayonnaise, sour cream, liquid or powdered cream substitutes, brown gravy, and extra virgin olive oil.

 - Shan, Z., Rehm, C. D., Rogers, G., Ruan, M., Wang, D. D., Hu, F. B., Mozaffarian, D., Zhang, F. F., & Bhupathiraju, S. N. (2019).
 Trends in Dietary Carbohydrate, Protein, and Fat Intake and Diet Quality Among US Adults, 1999-2016.
 JAMA, 322(12), 1178–1187. https://doi.org/10.1001/jama.2019.13771

 - What is the difference between calories and kilocalories?: Time of Care.
 Time of Care | Online Medicine Notebook.
 (2019, May 24).
 Retrieved February 28, 2023, from https://www.timeofcare.com/what-is-the-difference-between-calories-and-kilocalories/